tracy-o/learning-day/docs/load-test-results/2022-07-05-finch-vs-machinegun.md

 Finch was configured to use 512 workers for the `OriginSimulator` endpoint.

-The origin is configured with 1 second latency to return the `/news` page for the BBC website.
+The origin was configured with 1 second latency to return the `/news` page for the BBC website.
 ```
 [
     {